Discover a variety of resources that can help put your training or degree program within reach.

 The Free Application for Federal Student Aid (FAFSA) is likely your first stop in unlocking potential cash for tuition and other school-related expenses.
 Filling out the application online takes around half an hour, as long as you have your social security number, W-2 or 1099 forms stating how much you earned last year, your tax records and a permanent residence card (if applicable).
 After submitting your FAFSA form, you’ll receive an award letter letting you know what you can get in the form of loans, grants and work-study options.
 Eligibility for FAFSA is often a requirement for taking advantage of other opportunities for financial aid, so be sure to tackle this before applying for any other aid.

 When it comes to loans, you can either get a federal student loan or a private loan through any number of lenders.
-This is money you’re borrowing—and paying to borrow through interest that gets added to the total amount of your loan repayment.
+This is money you’re borrowing, meaning that on top of having to pay the full amount back, you’ll also be responsible for paying any interest accumulated from that loan.
 Federal loans typically have lower interest rates than private ones and often offer more flexibility in their payment plans (which begin upon your graduation).
 All loans should be closely reviewed and compared to make sure you’re getting the best deal with the lowest interest rate.
 Remember: interest continues to accumulate as long as money is still owed, so if you can, try to pay these off as fast as possible.
 It’ll help you avoid spending more than you need to.

 Another way to help pay for your education is by participating in a work-study program.
 These are federal and state aid programs that allow students with financial need to pursue a part-time job on or near campus to offset the cost of tuition.
 Even if you qualify for work-study you’re not guaranteed a job and usually are responsible for finding your own.
 Students can work no more than 20 hours per week earning $9-$11 per hour to put toward the cost of their education.
 Since this is money you’re earning, there is no repayment.
 Work-study can help you either reduce the amount of loans you take out or help you avoid them altogether, making your lifetime cost of schooling significantly lower.